Editorial Standards

 Triggers on the return you cannot ignore

-On Form 990, check Part IV, line 31 for liquidation, termination, or dissolution, and line 32 for significant dispositions.
-A “Yes” means you must complete Schedule N and, for liquidations, also attach certified articles or board resolutions that support the action.
+On Form 990, check Part IV, line 31 for liquidation, termination, or dissolution (a merger into a successor organization counts as a termination here), and line 32 for significant dispositions.
+A “Yes” means you must complete Schedule N and, for liquidations, also attach certified articles or board resolutions that support the action (the IRS requires a certified copy of the articles of dissolution or merger; board resolutions or liquidation plans are acceptable only if certified articles are not available).
 On Form 990‑EZ, the analogous trigger sits on Part V, line 36, and again a “Yes” calls for Schedule N.

 If your organization is fully terminating, the IRS also expects you to mark the final return box and include required attachments, for example dissolution articles and lists of recipients.
 This is one of the most common misses I see in reviews, and it is avoidable with a simple close checklist.